White magic: During the Renaissance

 By the late 15th century, natural magic "had become much discussed in high-cultural circles".
-"Followers" of Marsilio Ficino advocated the existence of spiritual beings and spirits in general, though many such theories ran counter to the ideas of the later Age of Enlightenment.
-While Ficino and his supporters were treated with hostility by the Roman Catholic Church, the Church itself also acknowledged the existence of such beings; such acknowledgement was the crux of campaigns against witchcraft.
-Ficino, though, theorised a "purely natural" magic that did not require the invocation of spirits, malevolent or malicious.
+Followers of Marsilio Ficino advocated the existence of spiritual beings and spirits in general, though many such theories ran counter to the ideas of the later Age of Enlightenment.
+While Ficino and his supporters were treated with hostility by the Roman Catholic Church, the Church itself also acknowledged the existence of such beings; such acknowledgment was the crux of campaigns against witchcraft.
+Ficino, though, theorized a "purely natural" magic that did not require the invocation of spirits, malevolent or malicious.
 In doing so, he came into conflict with Johannes Trithemius who refused to believe in Ficino's theory but created spells and incantations of his own related to beneficial communication with spirits.
 His works, including the Steganographia, were not published until the 17th century and were then immediately placed on the Index Librorum Prohibitorum where they remained until the 20th century.
 Trithemius' "disciple" Heinrich Cornelius Agrippa was responsible for publishing some of his work and in turn created his own.
 His work included the De occulta philosophia libri tres which contained an outline of, among other things, classical elements, numerology, astrology and kabbalah and detailed ways of utilizing these relationships and laws in medicine, scrying, alchemy and rituals and ceremonies.
 Giambattista della Porta expanded on many of these ideas in his Magia Naturalis.

-It is the coming-together of these ideas - early "natural" religions and later philosophical thinking - that Knight suggests is "at the root of the Western tradition of white magic".
+It is the coming-together of these ideas - early natural religions and later philosophical thinking - that Knight suggests is "at the root of the Western tradition of white magic".
 Also at the root of white magic are symbols and religious symbolism in particular.
-The star, Knight gives as example, was of critical importance to Jewish tradition and then to early Christians (like the Star of David) and to later Masonic tradition and Neo-paganism.
+Knight's example of the star was of critical importance to Jewish tradition and then to early Christians (like the Star of David) and to later Masonic tradition and Neo-paganism.
 It continues to be of importance of white magic practitioners in the form of the pentagram and night-time ritual.

 Zambelli goes further and suggests that white magic, though then not specifically distinct from its counterpart black magic, grew as the more acceptable form of occult and pagan study in the era of the Inquisition and anti-witchcraft sentiment.
-If black magic was that which involved Trithemius' invocation of demons, Ficino's "purely natural" white magic could be framed as the study of "natural" phenomena in general with no evil or irreligious intent whatsoever.
-Zambelli places academics like Giordano Bruno in this category of "clandestine" practitioners of magic.
+If black magic was that which involved Trithemius' invocation of demons, Ficino's "purely natural" white magic could be framed as the study of natural phenomena in general with no evil or irreligious intent.
+Zambelli categorizes figures like Giordano Bruno as clandestine practitioners of magic.